testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 2.
-Only metadata should be seeded to the database
+Only metadata should be pre-seeded to the database

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** Interception tools include record mode which ...; use this to become aware of the integration it self, but also to its various patterns.
-Ensure all variations are covered with testing.
-You may use the recorded file as default; Do this in staging environment; Valuable when there are many integrations.
+:white_check_mark:  **Do:** Data is not part of the test context is called "meintegrations.

 <br/>